avl/noatun/docs/docs.md

 # Introduction to Noatun

 Welcome to Noatun!
-Noatun is an in-process, multi master, distributed event sourced database with automatic garbage collection and an automatically materialized view.
+Noatun is an in-process, multi master, distributed event sourced database with automatic garbage collection and an materialized view support.
 It's suitable for unreliable networks and can be used in embedded/edge applications (though std required).
+Noatun is written in 100% Rust.

 Unique selling points:
  * Robust, completely automatic non-centralized multi-master replication